-The final exam is a proctored exam available on Thursday, December 19th.
+The final exam is a proctored exam available from Thursday, May 8 at 6:00 PM ET.

 The Final Exam will be open book/open notes (but no generative AI) and is accessible only during the final exam period.
 You can access it from the Assessments section of the course.
 Your proctor will enter the password to start the exam.